 - Find off-campus internships during the year, or in the summer.

-- Get a part-time job through the biology department, doing everything from working with animals to writing biology communications.
+- Get a part-time job through the GEO department, doing everything from updating the GEO Web site to maintaining the GIS computer lab.

 Consider graduate study

-Going to graduate school is a great way to deepen your knowledge of a specific area within or related to biology.
+Going to graduate school is a great way to deepen your knowledge of a specific area within or related to the geosciences.

 Get to know the right people